 In total, 82 taxa of microarthropods were found in our study sites, with an overall larger diversity in Austria than Iceland.
-All farms showed striking differences in the microarthropod species composition: only three taxa out of the 82 taxa were present on all farms (the mesostigmatid Arctoseius cetratus and the prostigmatids Eupodes sp. and Pygmephorus sp.).
+All farms showed striking differences in the microarthropod species composition: only three taxa out of the 82 taxa were present

+- at all farms (the mesostigmatid Arctoseius cetratus and the prostigmatids Eupodes sp. and Pygmephorus sp.).
 In Iceland 27 taxa were found that did not occur in Austria, and 37 taxa were found only in Austria, while only 18 taxa were found in both countries.
-The number of taxa only occurring on organic farms amounted to a total of 33, either in Iceland (14 taxa) or in Austria (18 taxa), while 1 taxon (Tyrophagus sp.) was found on organic farms both in Iceland and in Austria.

-Moreover, 12 taxa were found only on conventional farms, of which 5 in Iceland and 7 in Austria.
+The number of taxa only occurring in organic farms amounted to a total of 33, either in Iceland (14 taxa) or in Austria (18 taxa), while 1 taxon (Tyrophagus sp.) was - found in organic farms both in Iceland and in Austria.
+Moreover, 12 taxa were found only in conventional farms, of which 5 in Iceland and 7 in Austria.
 The organic wheat farm in Austria had a remarkably high microarthropod taxonomic richness with 34 taxa present, of which 12 unique for that farm.
-Especially the conventional grasslands in Iceland had low taxonomic richness of only 18 taxa (HiAcon) and 17 taxa (HaAcon).

-Organic farms had a significantly higher microarthropod diversity measured according to all diversity measures; for the Shannon index (p=0.027, Fig 3a) and the Pielou index for evenness (p=0.008, Fig 3b) differences were statistically significant, for taxonomic richness it was not statistically significant (p=0.122, Figure 3c).
+Especially the conventional grasslands in Iceland had low taxonomic richness of only 18 taxa (HiAcon) and 17 taxa (HaAcon). - Organic farms had a significantly higher microarthropod diversity measured according to all diversity measures; for the Shannon index (p = 0.027, Fig. 3a) and the Pielou index for evenness (p = 0.008, Fig. 3b) differences were statistically significant, for taxonomic richness it was not statistically significant (p = 0.122, Fig. 3c).
+The higher diversity in organic farms was also tested by ordering farms by species richness where the organic farms ended up significantly higher in the table than conventional farms (Vilcoxon rank sum test, p = 0.012).

+Number: 1

+Author: reviewer

+Subject: Highlight

+Date: 7/28/2014 11:13:36 AM

+Proper appendix or just another table?

+Number: 2

+Author: reviewer

+Subject: Highlight

+Date: 7/28/2014 11:27:00 AM

+Species richness for eight farms hardly can be assessed by the wilcoxon rank sum test.
+Are you including replicates within farms?
+Even so, approach is limited.